 What makes someone decide to become a flight attendant?
 For Kelly, it just always sounded interesting.

 She had just moved back to the US from Rome, and was missing the travel and lifestyle she had in a foreign country.
 A teacher she worked with had gone on to get a job as a flight attendant, so Kelly decided to apply as well.
 “Initially I thought I could never live that type of lifestyle, because I knew I’d be away a lot.
 I made the decision because of the travel benefits, but I genuinely love this job.”

-The culture is really fun.
-Everyone usually has a great personality and is hilarious.
-Also, Kelly says, you never have a supervisor while up in the air, so you make all the the decisions which takes a lot of stress out of the job.
+She also says that the culture is really fun and everyone usually has a great personality.
+Even better?
+You never have a supervisor while up in the air, so you make all the the decisions which takes a lot of stress out of the job.